kimjoyc/LeetCode/Sequences/README.md

 Space Complexity
 The solution uses a constant amount of extra space, regardless of the input size.
 It maintains only a few variables, resulting in a space complexity of O(1), indicating constant space usage.

+## Search in Rotated Sorted Array

+### Problem Statement
+You are given an integer array nums sorted in ascending order with distinct values.
+However, prior to being passed to your function, nums may have been rotated at an unknown pivot index k (where 1 <= k < nums.length).
+This rotation shifts the array elements, creating a new sequence as follows:

+[nums[k], nums[k+1], ..., nums[n-1], nums[0], nums[1], ..., nums[k-1]]
+Here, n represents the number of elements in the array, and the indices are 0-indexed.
+For example, the original array [0,1,2,4,5,6,7] might be rotated at pivot index 3 to become [4,5,6,7,0,1,2].

+Given the rotated array nums and an integer target, your task is to write an algorithm to return the index of target within nums, or -1 if target is not found.

+Your algorithm must have a runtime complexity of O(log n).

+### Example
+Input:
+nums = [4,5,6,7,0,1,2]
+target = 0
+Output:
+4
+Input:
+nums = [4,5,6,7,0,1,2]
+target = 3
+Output:
+-1
+Input:
+nums = [1]
+target = 0
+Output:
+-1

+### Constraints
+1 <= nums.length <= 5000
+-104 <= nums[i] <= 104
+All values in nums are unique. nums is an ascending array that may be rotated.
+-104 <= target <= 104

+### Solution
+The provided solution is implemented in C++ and uses a modified binary search algorithm to efficiently locate the target element within the rotated sorted array.
+It continuously reduces the search space in each iteration, ensuring a time complexity of O(log n).

+The algorithm checks whether the left or right subarray is sorted (or rotated) and decides which subarray to search based on the target value.
+This approach guarantees a time complexity of O(log N).

+Time Complexity
+The time complexity of this solution is O(log N), where N is the number of elements in the input vector nums.
+This is because the search space is effectively halved in each iteration of the binary search algorithm.

+Space Complexity
+The space complexity of this solution is O(1), indicating that it uses a constant amount of additional memory, regardless of the input size.
+The algorithm only uses a few integer variables and does not create any data structures or copies of the input vector.

+In summary, this solution efficiently finds the target element in a rotated sorted array while using minimal memory resources.